medhayappes/enterprise-docs-mkdocs/docs/CreateNewAPI/endpoint_documentation.md

 **Adding Header Parameters**

 1. To get started with adding Headers, click on **Add Headers** button.
-2. On \"Add header\" click,a dialog opens up prompting the details about the header.
+2. On "Add header" click,a dialog opens up prompting the details about the header.
     1. Name - A valid name of the header which will be associated with the endpoint.
     2. Value - Value of the header.You can edit it after when you need